-General Employee Training (GET) is required and provided to all employees annually.
-Included in this training are instructions to report any spill or release to the USEC plant shift superintendent (PSS), who serves as the incident commander (IC) during such occurrences.
+General Employee Training (GET) is required and provided to all employees.
+Included in this training are instructions to report any uncontained or emergency spill or release to the plant shift superintendent (PSS), who serves as the incident commander (IC) during such occurrences.
+Any nonemergency spill or leak shall be reported to management and a regulatory compliance and policy subject matter expert (SME).
 The training includes elements of this plan as well as other environmental training requirements.
-Additional training also is required for employees and their supervisors who work with hazardous Resource Conservation and Recovery Act (RCRA) waste.
+Additional training also is required for employees and their supervisors who work with hazardous Resource Conservation and Recovery Act (RCRA) waste, polychlorinated biphenyls (PCBs), asbestos, and/or radioactive/low-level wastes.
 Employees who operate mobile industrial equipment also are trained in accordance with Occupational Safety and Health Act (OSHA) requirements.
 In addition, standard operating procedures include preoperational inspections of equipment to identify and investigate potential releases.